elixir-cloud-aai/trs-filer/README.md

 [![Build_status][badge-build-status]][badge-url-build-status]
 [![Coverage][badge-coverage]][badge-url-coverage]

 ## Synopsis

 ## Description

 ## Usage

 ## Contributing

-This project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
+This Project is a community effort and lives off your contributions, be it in the form of bug reports, feature requests, discussions, or fixes and other code changes.
 Please refer to our organization's [contributing guidelines][res-elixir-cloud-contributing] if you are interested to contribute.
-Please mind the [code of conduct][res-elixir-cloud-coc] for all interactions with the community.
+Please mind the [code of conduct][res-elixir-cloud-coc] for all interactions with the  Community.

 ## Versioning